-- The deployment of hydropower capacity in the West Midlands is expected to be limited in all scenarios out to 2050, with most capacity comprising small-scale developments connecting in the net zero scenarios. - System Transformation and Leading the Way are in line with recent deployment rates, as seen in the FiT data, while Consumer Transformation is more ambitious, reflecting the rate seen in the 2010s. - The civil infrastructure installed for existing sites tends to be long lasting, meaning that sites can be expected to repower when the machinery reaches the end of its useable life.
+- Further deployment is modelled to occur across all scenarios, although this is expected to be limited to the pipeline in the near term. - In the medium and long term, additional capacity of between 0.2 MW and 2.8 MW is installed, based on historic deployment rates. - The civil infrastructure installed for existing sites tends to be long lasting, meaning that sites can be expected to repower when the machinery reaches the end of its useable life.
 Where sites need to repower, it has been assumed that they repower at the same capacity: as a mature technology, hydropower has limited cost reduction potential. - Sites are likely to be limited to onsite generation, private wire connections or through developments where wider objectives override the need for return on investment, for example sites with a link to tourism, heritage, or corporate sustainability objectives.